seleniumbase/SeleniumBase/README.md

 <a id="utilizing_advanced_features"></a>
-#### **Step 5:** Complete the setup / Utilize advanced features
+#### **Step 5:** Complete the setup / Use integrations

-If you're planning on using the full power of this test framework, there are a few more things you'll want to do:
+If you'd like to use the full power of SeleniumBase, there are a few more things you can do:

 * Setup your [Jenkins](http://jenkins-ci.org/) build server for running your tests at regular intervals.
 (Or you can use any build server you want.)

-* Install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to make life easier by giving you a nice GUI tool that you can use to read & write from your DB directly.
+* If you're using the SeleniumBase MySQL feature, you can install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to help you read & write from your DB more easily.

 * Setup an [Amazon S3](http://aws.amazon.com/s3/) account for saving your log files and screenshots for future viewing.
 This test framework already has the code you need to connect to it.
 (Modify [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) with connection details to your instance.)